Skip to content

 This function is reproduced from Gutenberg package's `strip_headers()`

-function (https://github.com/c-w/gutenberg), itself a port ofthe C++ utility
+function (https://github.com/c-w/gutenberg), itself a port of the C++ utility

 by Johannes Krugel.